 'It was so close to us the whole time': Neighbors and students of UI killing suspect Bryan Kohberger react to his arrest

-"No arrest will ever bring back these young students; however, we do believe justice will be found through the criminal process," Moscow Police Chief James Fry said at a press conference Friday afternoon.
+"No arrest will ever bring back these young students; however, we do believe justice will be found through the criminal process," Moscow Police Chief James Fry said at a news conference Friday afternoon.

-The "tragic murders" shocked the campus and sparked a massive criminal investigation involving dozens of detectives from multiple agencies.
+The killings sparked a massive criminal investigation involving dozens of detectives from multiple agencies.

 UI seniors Madison Mogen, 21, of Coeur d'Alene, and Kaylee Goncalves, 21, of Rathdrum; junior Xana Kernodle, 20, of Post Falls; and freshman Ethan Chapin, 20, of Mount Vernon, Washington, were stabbed to death Nov.
 13 at a rental home in Moscow.
 The three female victims lived in the rental house with two other women who police said were unharmed and not involved in the crime.